Treblle/api-responses/README.md

 # API Responses

-A Laravel package to help keep your API responses standardized.
+A package to help you keep your API Responses standardized.

 ## Installation